NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:run-experiment

-#### bspace:run-experiment *name*
+#### bspace:run-experiment *string*

-Run the experiment with the specified name.
-An error will be thrown if an experiment does not exist with the provided name.
+Run the experiment specified in the first input.
+An error will be thrown if the specified experiment does not exist.

 Example: